dawebmastaa/dawebmastaa.github.io/README.md

 # 💫 About Me:
 All things modern web.
 Distilling the noise to find the tools to more easily create great web projects.

 I am NOT a developer.
-I am a consultant and problem solver for small business owners and solopreneurs, that just happens to have over 25 yhears experience writing code.
+I am a consultant and problem solver for small business owners and solopreneurs, that just happens to have over 25 years experience writing code.

 ## 💻 Tech Stack: